Education

 Paris-Berlin Strife

-One of the major problem faced by the entire working structure of European Union is the adamant and fractious strife between two of the most leading countries of European Union.
-The relation between two neighbors and member states of the organization gets so heated that incidents of heads of states
+One of the major problems faced by the entire working structure of the European Union is the adamant and fractious strife between two of the leading countries of the European Union.
+The relationship between two neighbors and member states of the organization gets so heated that incidents of heads of state.

-Accusing each other of interfering in internal politics of the other states, and trying to topple governments were recorded European Union`s yearly general meetings.
-Pictures of German Chancellor “Angela Merkel” were transformed into “Hitler`s” in local newspapers of France due to her austerity policies enforced in Europe (Majone.
+Accusing each other of interfering in the internal politics of the other states and trying to topple governments were recorded in the European Union`s yearly general meetings.
+Pictures of German Chancellor “Angela Merkel” were transformed into “Hitler`s” in local newspapers in France due to her austerity policies enforced in Europe (Majone.
 2006).
 Few German diplomats had complained about increasingly anti-German behavior from their counterparts.
-Though stakes are high, and track record of both the countries tell their prowess of leading and maintaining affairs, but in their inter-relations, they have proved themselves childishly intransigents, blocking with others ways, which is subsequently hampering the process of progress.
+Though the stakes are high, and the track record of both countries tells their prowess in leading and maintaining affairs, in their inter-relations, they have proved themselves childishly intransigents, blocking others’ ways, which is subsequently hampering the process of progress.
 Though both sides accuse each other of deliberate Obstinacy, few of the current, as well as unsettled historical issues, have remained the bone cause of this behavior by both sides.
-Few of them should have some elaboration.
+A few of them should have some elaboration.

 The present disagreements are genuinely about monetary policies, primarily caused by Germany.

 The matter of fact is that Germany is gradually finding itself to be in a situation, where Great Britain found itself and finally decided to leave the union as a solution to its impending burdens.
-So Germany somehow tries to make and enforce such monetary policies, which might help them reduce the pressure on their economy, and allow others to share the burden collectively.
-While France and other Southern European Union member states don’t let any such moves by Germans, which might cause their economy to suffer from repression.
-Likewise any proposal France is believed to be self-centered, and rejected abruptly the Germans, even without considering the proposal`s objectives, as was the case of French prosed “European Banking Union.”
+So Germany somehow tries to make and enforce such monetary policies, which might help them reduce the pressure on their economy and allow others to share the burden collectively.
+France and other Southern European Union member states don’t let any such moves by Germans, which might cause their economy to suffer from repression.
+Likewise, any proposal in France is believed to be self-centered and rejected abruptly by the Germans, even without considering the proposal`s objectives, as was the case of the French proposed “European Banking Union.”

-Since France has been one of the most significant colonial power of 20th century, only next to Great Britain, had to this day some liking of jumping in others conflict as peacekeeping.
-The matter of fact is that France along with five African countries from Sahel region has formed an anti-terrorism force of 5000 soldiers, specialized and dedicated to counter terrorism in Sahel region.
+Since France has been one of the most significant colonial powers of the 20th century, only next to Great Britain, it had to this day some liking of jumping into other conflicts as peacekeeping.
+The matter of fact is that France, along with five African countries from the Sahel region, has formed an anti-terrorism force of 5000 soldiers, specialized and dedicated to counter-terrorism in the Sahel region.
 So France remains at the heart of all warring activities actively (Borzel, 2000).

-Back in 2012, France was preparing a force of peacekeeping for its Mali mission, which by law by was French responsibility, since Mali was a French colony.
+Back in 2012, France was preparing a force of peacekeeping for its Mali mission, which by law was French responsibility since Mali was a French colony.
 France, in pursuit of sharing the moral responsibility and garnering troops for peace purposes, submitted a proposal to European Union Headquarters.

 Later that same year, came the usual session for “Greek and Italy” monetary Bailout.
-This time it was France which was ready to strike back as revenge for the callous treatment it had from its co-member states at large, and by its German foe in particular.
-Since Germany is considered to the most stable and affluent nation among the entire European Union economically, so naturally, responsibility lies primarily on the Germans to help co-members in need of the hour.
-But France had the other view about the helping fiction.
-France, while straightly and rather bluntly denying taking any part in granting monetary bailout to these co-members stated: That since it’s the Germans who are exporting their products for business to these courtiers who are looking for bailouts, so it’s not a binding on any other nation to help them buy German productions, but it’s only the Germans, who have to take care of the situation!
+This time, it was France that was ready to strike back as revenge for the callous treatment it had from its co-member states at large and by its German foe in particular.
+Since Germany is considered to be the most stable and affluent nation in the entire European Union economically, so naturally, the responsibility lies primarily on the Germans to help co-members in need of the hour.
+But France had the other view about helping fiction.
+France, while straightly and rather bluntly denying taking any part in granting monetary bailout to these co-members, stated That since it’s the Germans who are exporting their products for business to these courtiers who are looking for bailouts, so it’s not binding on any other nation to help them buy German productions, but it’s only the Germans, who have to take care of the situation!

-The Arab spring of 2011 marked one of the worst refugee crisis in history mass migration worldwide.
-It was estimated only in 2015, around one million crossed into Europe, caused an overwhelming crisis for the respective countries to cope with.
-Mass migration from civil war-ridden countries like Syria, Iraq, Libya, Eritrea, and Afghanistan in fluxed towards Turkish seas to sail into Europe for better future.
+The Arab Spring of 2011 marked one of the worst refugee crises in history, mass migration worldwide.
+It was estimated only in 2015, around one million crossed into Europe, causing an overwhelming crisis for the respective countries to cope with.
+Mass migration from civil war-ridden countries like Syria, Iraq, Libya, Eritrea, and Afghanistan in fluxed towards Turkish seas to sail into Europe for a better future.

-Germany stood first and most kind to these helpless migrants, and granted asylum to around 476,000 asylum seekers, mainly from Syria.
-Hungary was next in line who received, and granted gave asylum to around 177,130 refugees in 2015.
+Germany stood first and most kind to these helpless migrants and granted asylum to around 476,000 asylum seekers, mainly from Syria.
+Hungary was next in line, which received and granted asylum to around 177,130 refugees in 2015.

-Though very generous on their part in helping stranded and homeless people, concern was raised abruptly because of lack of preparations, funds, and even human resource.
-Especially countries like Greece, which is already facing acute monetary depression since almost half a decade and which is the gateway for almost 90% of refugees pouring into Europe from Turkish maritime passages, load became unbearable.
+Though very generous on their part in helping stranded and homeless people, concern was raised abruptly because of a lack of preparations, funds, and even human resources.
+Especially in countries like Greece, which has already been facing an acute monetary depression for almost half a decade and which is the gateway for almost 90% of refugees pouring into Europe from Turkish maritime passages, the load has become unbearable.
 On the other hand, the majority of European people are afraid to live side by side with these migrants, who are mainly Muslims (Van Houtum.
 2007).
-Even there is discontentment among the general European mindset that there are potential extremist elements among the refugees, who can wreak havoc at any time, once they are given equal rights of living between them.
+Even there is discontentment among the general European mindset that there are potential extremist elements among the refugees who can wreak havoc at any time once they are given equal rights of living between them.

-Turkey, on the other hand, is the main facilitator of refugees traveling from Turkish mainland through its sea, to around the world.
-Member nations European Union have repeatedly requested turkey to curb or at least, lessen the flow of the migrants, but turkey has repeatedly shown its inability in helping out in the situation.
-Rather Turkish foreign office is using scenario to its political advantages.
+Turkey, on the other hand, is the main facilitator of refugees traveling from the Turkish mainland through its sea to around the world.
+Member nations European Union have repeatedly requested Turkey to curb or at least lessen the flow of migrants, but Turkey has repeatedly shown its inability to help out in the situation.
+Rather Turkish foreign office is using the scenario to its political advantage.

 Along with all the up stated problems, one of the most serious concerns for the European Union and its member states is the re-emergence of Russia as a superpower or regional power on the international stage once again.
 Russia is finicky about meddling in its neighbor`s affairs.
-Being neighbor is not the only qualifying standard for Russia to start causing a disturbance in other countries, but the matter of fact is that Russia, under the dynamic leadership of “Vladimir Putin” has changed the approach of making interest out of countries.
-Russia is not only looking for its interest anymore, but rather it’s looking to dominate once again the region, which engulfs large parts of Balkans and adjacent, which is part of European Union, as part of its satellites, or to form a collision, similar to Warsaw of the cold war era.
+Being a neighbor is not the only qualifying standard for Russia to start causing a disturbance in other countries, but a matter of fact that Russia, under the dynamic leadership of “Vladimir Putin” has changed its approach to making interest out of countries.
+Russia is not only looking for its interest anymore, but rather it’s looking to dominate once again the region, which engulfs large parts of the Balkans and adjacent, which is part of the European Union, as part of its satellites, or to form a collision, similar to Warsaw of the cold war era.

 Conclusion